KdotJPG/OpenSimplex2/README.md

 * More language ports
 * Consolidate render tiles in readme into fewer images
 * Move radius into unified constant
+* Test 24-gon instead of 12-gon for 2D gradient set, and replace if results nicer.

 #### Maybe TODO: